dfpawstrn/reBloom/README.md

 - A **responsive layout** using HTML, CSS, and vanilla JavaScript—no frameworks—so you can open any page locally in a browser or view it via GitHub Pages.

 > **Academic Context:**
-> reBloom was built as part of the Multimedia Laboratory 3, a Module of the Multimedia and Communication Technologies course from the University of Aveiro, Portugal.
+> reBloom was built as part the Multimedia and Communication Technologies degree from the University of Aveiro, Portugal.
 It is not a commercial or production application but rather a student project, demonstrating HTML/CSS/JS skills and an understanding of web-based interactions and user interfaces.

 Each page uses responsive CSS, video banners, and interactive JavaScript to enhance user experience.